Canadian Screen Award for Best Stunt Coordination

 The Canadian Screen Award for Best Stunt Coordination is an annual award, presented as part of the Canadian Screen Awards program to honour the year's best stunt coordination in Canadian film and television production.
 A single award is presented, for which work in both film and television projects is eligible.

-The award was presented for the first time at the 9th Canadian Screen Awards in 2021.
+The award was presented for the first time at the 8th Canadian Screen Awards in 2020.
+It was classified as a television-specific category that year, before becoming a blended film and television category the following year.

+At the 14th Canadian Screen Awards in 2026, for the first time in the category's history the nominees consisted entirely of films rather than television series, although the Academy of Canadian Cinema and Television's current submission rules do not indicate that television projects have been removed from eligibility.